Ins1ne/markdown-cv/index.md

 Key Contributions:

-- Built a scalable backend using Twisted, Tornado, Django, PostgreSQL, Redis, and MongoDB to handle real-time user interactions and data processing.
+- Built a scalable backend using Python, Twisted, Tornado, Django, PostgreSQL, Redis, and MongoDB to handle real-time user interactions and data processing.
 - Designed and implemented an authentication service for microservices, ensuring secure and seamless user access across the platform.
 - Integrated SaltStack to automate the creation and configuration of templated websites, improving deployment efficiency and consistency.